Human Impacts on Biodiversity

-According to the Millennium Ecosystem Assessment (2005), the present global loss of biodiversity is mainly due to five causes related to human activities: Habitat change; Climate change; Invasive species; Overexploitation and Pollution.
-After a general introduction on the past loss and the present state of biodiversity (Are we really in the sixth mass extinction?), each of these five causes of biodiversity loss will be presented and discussed extensively during the morning of the first three weeks of the course.
+According to the Millennium Ecosystem Assessment (2005), the present global loss of biodiversity is mainly due to five causes related to human activities: Habitat change, Climate change, Invasive species, Overexploitation and Pollution.
+After a general introduction on the loss and the present state of biodiversity, each of these five causes of biodiversity loss will be presented and discussed extensively during the morning of the first three weeks of the course.
 The first week will focus on the theoretical background of these five causes.
-During the second week case studies and results of laboratory/model-based research, focused on these five causes, will be discussed.
-The third week will also focus on the five causes but will entail case studies and results of field based research.
-The afternoons are mostly scheduled to work on the course assignment.
-During the last week of the course time is scheduled for the finalization of the assignment, the assignment presentations and the preparation for the exam.
+During the second week, case studies and results of laboratory/model-based research, related to these five causes, will be discussed.
+The third week will also focus on the five causes but introduce case studies and results of field-based research.
+The afternoons are mostly scheduled to work on the course assignment, although some lectures might take place in the afternoon as well.
+During the last week of the course, time is scheduled for the finalization of the assignment, the assignment presentations and the preparation for the exam.

-Since all human activities are imbedded in social-economic developments, discussing them will include social-economic aspects, but the focus will be on the ecological and physiological mechanisms involved.
+Since all human activities are imbedded in social-economic developments, discussing them will include some social-economic aspects.
+However, the main focus will be on the ecological and physiological mechanisms involved.

 General learning goals:

-1. For all five causes of biodiversity loss, i.e., Habitat change, Cllimate change, Invasive species, Overexploitation and Pollution, which are covered during lectures, the students are able to:
+1. For all five causes of biodiversity loss, i.e., Habitat change, Climate change, Invasive species, Overexploitation and Pollution, which are covered during lectures, the students are able to: